Delaforge-org/program-roulette/README.md

 -   `VaultAccount`: Stores global data for a liquidity pool of a specific SPL token, such as total liquidity and reward calculation indexes.
 -   `ProviderState`: A dedicated account for each liquidity provider within a specific vault.
 It tracks the amount of capital provided by that user and their unclaimed rewards.
 It's created on the first deposit and closed on full withdrawal.
 -   `GameSession`: A global account that manages the state and lifecycle of game rounds.
 -   `PlayerBets`: An account created for each player to store their bets for the current round.
--   `ClaimRecord`: A small account created for each player-round combination to prevent double-claiming of winnings.
-Ensures each player can claim their winnings only once per round.
+It also tracks the `claimed_round` to prevent double-claiming of winnings.

 ## 📜 Contract Instructions